-Technically (legally), there is no such thing as a ‘private beach’ in Mexico.
-The Mexican Constitution decrees all beaches to be publicly-accessible federal property and, as such, people have right of access to them anytime.
-There are some legal exceptions to the access rule, most notably, beaches classed or reserved for military use.
+In legal terms, there is no such thing as a ‘private beach’ in Mexico.
+The Mexican Constitution decrees all beaches to be publicly-accessible federal property and as such people have right of access to them anytime.
+There are some legal exceptions to the access rule, most notably beaches classed or reserved for military use.

 When you own a home near the beach, keep in mind that the salty sea air will create more wear and tear on your home than a property situated inland.
 Careful choice of materials (if you are building or remodeling your home) and a regular maintenance program will ensure that the structure of your home and any outbuildings remains in good order.
-Failing to undertake regular house maintenance usually leads to much higher repair costs later on.
+Regular house maintenance prevents you from having to pay for higher repair and restoration costs later.

 If the area where you are buying your home is subject to tropical storms and hurricanes, you will need to buy a home insurance policy that covers your property for damage caused by these.
 You can learn more about how to protect your home from unforeseen events on our comprehensive guide to Insuring Property in Mexico.